 - Bid submission date

 Assuming you are using a computer, you need to develop a logical filing system for documents you prepare, and try to protect them from loss by storing the most important in the Cloud, as well as on your hard drive, to safeguard them in the event of hard drive failure or damage to your computer.
 Depending on your organization, you may be required to store certain documents only on the organization’s server, so you will need to find out.

-For storing documents in the Cloud, I use Dropbox and, to a lesser extent, Google Drive.
+For storing documents in the Cloud, I use Dropbox and Google Drive.
 With both you get several gigabytes of free space to work with, so you don’t need to pay for using them.
 For a tour of Dropbox (click here).

 6. Find a Mentor